MicrosoftDocs/learn/learn-pr/aspnetcore/orleans-product-introduction/includes/3-how-orleans-works.md

 Orleans is designed to provide powerful features in an approachable way.
-Although Orleans can implemented in a variety of ways, a standard setup will generally consist of the following tasks:
+Although Orleans can be implemented in various ways, a standard setup will generally consist of the following tasks:

 * Create grain classes and interfaces to represent your data or entities
 * Configure the necessary silos and storage locations in `Program.cs`